- About Polis

 A Draft Agenda is accessible on the right-hand tab of this page.
 It will be regularly updated.
 We hope you will be available to join us and participate in this challenging debate!

 Logistics: the event is organised in the European Parliament premises and the registration and attendance are free of charge but limited on a first come first serve basis.
 Access to the European Parliament requires having a temporary badge which will be organised upon registration, unless you already have an access badge to the Parliament.
-In that case, please fill in the first part of the registration form.
-Please note that due to the venue, we will send you a confirmation by email one week before the event.

 Polis is the leading European network of cities and regions on urban transport innovation.
 We work together with more than 65 cities and regions across the EU to develop sustainable urban mobility solutions for the city of today and tomorrow.
 Polis draws its expertise from a network of decision makers, technicians and managers working in transport authorities at local and regional level across the European Union.
 Building on results developed in European projects and in thematic working groups that touch upon key transport challenges, we link innovation and public policy orientations on urban and regional mobility at European level.